-Personal Information NAME: Bailey Diioia DATE:3-7-23 MAILINING ADDRESSTELEPHONE NUMBER: FAX NUMBER:EMAIL: Professional Information NAME OF COMPANY:Index Fresh WHAT IS YOUR POSITION IN THE COMPANY?
-Field Rep How long have you participated in this industry?25 years PLEASE LIST NAMES AND DATES OF ANY INDUSTRY, TRADE, ASSOCIATIONS AND/OR PROGRAMS THAT YOU ARE AND/OR HAVE BEEN ASSOCIATED WITH: Small avocado grower carpinteria 2002-2008, farm manager shade farm management 2009-2013, Index Fresh Field rep 2013 to current.
+PERSONAL INFORMATION NAME: Bailey Diioia DATE: 3-7-23 MAILINING ADDRESSTELEPHONE NUMBER: Fax Number:Email: PROFESSIONAL INFORMATION NAME OF COMPANY:Index Fresh WHAT IS YOUR POSITION IN THE COMPANY?
+Field Rep HOW LONG HAVE YOU PARTICIPATED IN THIS INDUSTRY?25 years PLEASE LIST NAMES AND DATES OF ANY INDUSTRY, TRADE, ASSOCIATIONS AND/OR PROGRAMS THAT YOU ARE AND/OR HAVE BEEN ASSOCIATED WITH: Small avocado grower carpinteria 2002-2008, farm manager shade farm management 2009-2013, Index Fresh Field rep 2013 to current.
 Ag leadership alumni class 43.
 Serve on the region 9 CALF golf board which donates \$50,000 annually from industry sponsorships and golfers.
-Filoli gardens intern 2006 and intern with cut flowers in Guatemala 2007 PLEASE LIST THE REASON(S) YOU WOULD LIKE TO SERVE ON THIS COMMITTEE: To better serve the state and local avocado grower community.
-ADDITIONAL INFORMATION PLEASE INDICATE WHICH MEMBER POSITION YOU ARE SEEKING TO FILL AND ANSWER THE ASSOCIATED QUESTIONS.
-PRODUCER PRODUCTION ACREAGE: LOCATION (CITY AND COUNTY): ☐ HANDLER YES ☐ PUBLIC MEMBER Are you a citizen and resident of California? ∑yes □No Are you financially interested in any producer, shipper, or processor? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ IF YES, PLEASE EXPLAIN:I currently work for Index Fresh Avocados
+Filoli gardens intern 2006 and intern with cut flowers in Guatemala 2007 PLEASE LIST THE REASON(S) YOU WOULD LIKE TO SERVE ON THIS COMMITTEE: ADDITIONAL INFORMATION PLEASE INDICATE WHICH MEMBER POSITION YOU ARE SEEKING TO FILL AND ANSWER THE ASSOCIATED QUESTIONS.
+PRODUCTION ACREAGE: LOCATION (CITY AND COUNTY): HANDLER YES Are you a citizen and resident of California? $\square$ Yes $\square$ No Are you financially interested in any producer, shipper, or processor? $\Box$ Yes $\Box$ No IF YES, PLEASE EXPLAIN:I currently work for Index Fresh Avocados